Share your Open Learning Story with us

 • Recognize the importance of adherence to the principles and processes of treatment modalities in the delivery of effective care.

-• Demonstrate foundational skill in the application of selected Evidence Based Practices (EBPs), as defined in the core behavioural and technical competencies.
+• Demonstrate foundational skill in the application of selected Evidence Based Practices (EBPs), as defined in the core behavioral and technical competencies for Canada’s substance abuse workforce.

 Course topics